 Is there a time limit to apply for a performance licence?

 Your child needs to have their licence before the performance takes place.

-The law allows us to ask for 21 days to process a licence application but at most times during the year, we ask for the application to be sent to us at least 10 full working days before the show starts.
-We always try our best to issue a licence but sometimes if the application is late, we may not be able to do so.
+The law allows us to ask for 21 days to process a licence application.
+However, we usually ask for the application to be sent to us at least 10 full working days before the show starts.
+We always try our best to issue a licence during this timescale, however if the application is late, we may not always be able to do so.